-Now with the latest version v1.1.6 of the DJI Assistant, you are not able to see the extra setting to modify many of the Mavic flight settings and parameters.
-With DJI Assistant 2 version v1.1.2, you could make many changes such as the below and many more.
+Now with the latest version v1.1.6 of the DJI Assistant, you are not able to see the extra setting to modify the Mavic flight settings and parameters.
+With DJI Assistant 2 version v1.1.2, you could make quite a few changes such as the below and many more.

 - Height Limit Removal